kyma-project/website/content/blog-posts/2020-11-19-release-notes-1.17/index.md

 ### New features on the Namespace details page

-We have added new functionalities to the Namespace overview page.
+We have added new features to the Namespace overview page.
 They allow you to easily jump from the Namespace overview to the Grafana dashboard and inspect logs from that Namespace.
 You can also see all resource quotas and limit ranges that apply to the Namespace:

 ![Namespace overview](./namespace-overview.png)